 True Online Backups vs. Cloud Storage Solutions

-If you’re trying to make a decision between an online backup service and a cloud storage provider, you should be aware that for most users a true online backup solution will be more reliable, safer and easier to use.
-Therefore, if you want to skip ahead to the easiest to use and most powerful online cloud solution to protect your valuable data, go ahead and have a look at using Acronis True Image in conjunction with Acronis Cloud.
+If you’re trying to make a decision between an online backup service and a cloud storage provider, you should be aware that for most users a true online backup solution will be more reliable, safer, and easier to use.
+Therefore, if you want to skip ahead to the easiest-to-use and most powerful online cloud solution to protect your valuable data, go ahead and have a look at using Acronis True Image in conjunction with Acronis Cloud.
 While a cloud storage solution generally can’t provide true online backup features, it might be suitable if you need only to store or share a limited number of files or are not overly concerned with the security of your files.

-In most situations, an online backup service will provide an easier and more flexible way of creating secure, reliable cloud backups of your data.
+In most situations, an online backup service will provide an easier and more flexible way of creating secure, reliable backups of your data.
 Still, if you want to know the ins and outs of the two types of services (and why an online backup service is ultimately the better choice,) continue reading to get a more in-depth description and comparison of true online backups and cloud storage solutions.